Your Booking Pack

-Yes – these are available to buy in airports or various stores before you arrive.
-Make sure you get adaptors that will work for America – either a Type A or Type B.
+Yes – these are available to buy in airports or various stores before you arrive, or you can buy them very easily online.
+Canada uses Type A and B power adaptors as standard.

 DO I NEED TO BRING A SLEEPING BAG OR IS LINEN PROVIDED IN THE HOSTELS?

 All bedding is provided by the hostels, and in many locations, you are not allowed to use your own sleeping bag due to the possibility of bringing in bed bugs.

 WHO LOOKS AFTER OUR BAGS WHEN WE ARE ON TRANSPORT AND/OR DAY EXCURSIONS?

 Your bags will be stored in your room at the hostel, in the hostel luggage storage area or, on travel days, in the transport ‘checked luggage’ area.
 We recommend bringing your own lock as many hostels have lockers to secure your bags and valuables.